Chart Color Schemes

 Health

-The most prevalent medical conditions are asthma and mental health issues, affecting 6.2% and 5.1% respectively.
-Around 78.8% report being free from medical ailments, compared to Rest of WA's 81.3%.
-Roebourne has a higher proportion of seniors aged 65 and over at 5.1% (291 people), compared to Rest of WA's 3.1%.
-While health outcomes among seniors are above average, they require more attention than the broader population.
+The most common medical conditions are asthma and mental health issues, affecting 6.2% and 5.1% of residents respectively.
+78.8% of residents declare themselves completely clear of medical ailments, compared to 69.3% in Rest of WA.
+Working-age residents have low chronic condition prevalence.
+The area has 5.4% of residents aged 65 and over (306 people), lower than the 19.2% in Rest of WA.
+Health outcomes among seniors are above average, with national rankings even higher than the general population.

 Frequently Asked Questions - Health